dariatisch/SPINE/docs/README.md

-# Page fpr SPINE: SCHOOL ON PERCEPTIONS OF WEALTH INEQUALITY
+# Page for SPINE: SCHOOL ON PERCEPTIONS OF WEALTH INEQUALITY

 This is a simple webpage for the school on perceptions of wealth inequality.